vives-project-xp/Lannootree/README.md

 - A frontend to controll the whole project
 - Livestreaming
-- Media page where you can select a gif out our selection
+- Media page where you can select media out the storage
-- Play and pause the media
+- Play, pause and stop the media
-- Stop the media
 - Upload your own media for example: gifs, photo's, video's
+- Configure how many panels you have and on which channel they are active
--
+- Logging page:
+  - See wich containers are active
+  - Information of each docker container
+- Everything with authentication and permission control

 ## Getting started